francescogerardomarra/its/modulo26/5_security_hello_world.md

 # Security Hello World

-We'll enhance an already built Spring Boot REST JPA web service by integrating **JWT authentication**.
+We will enhance the existing Spring Boot REST JPA web service by integrating **JWT authentication**.

+More precisely, we will build on a previously implemented Spring Boot 3.4.4 project using **Java 21**, introducing a robust and scalable authentication flow.
+This will include utilizing **Basic Authentication** for login and generating a **JWT token** that needs to be included in the `Authorization` header as a `Bearer` token when accessing protected resources.

 Our goal is to secure specific endpoints while keeping others publicly accessible.

-Specifically, we’ll secure the endpoints `/shop/items` and `/shop/users`, allowing **admin-only** access using **JWT-based stateless authentication**.
+Specifically, we’ll secure the endpoints as follows:

-We will build on a previously implemented Spring Boot 3.4.4 project using **Java 21**, introducing a robust and scalable authentication flow.
-The process will include utilizing **Basic Authentication** for the login and generating a **JWT token** that needs to be included in the `Authorization` header as a `Bearer` token when accessing protected resources.
+- `/shop/users/**` --> access restricted to **admin-only** using **JWT-based stateless authentication**
+- `/shop/items/**` --> access restricted to **admin-only** using **JWT-based stateless authentication**
+  - exception made for **GET requests to /shop/items/<ITEM_ID>** which will remain publicly accessible without requiring authentication.
+- other endpoints will remain public

 The key steps for securing the admin-only endpoints are as follows:

 1. An admin will send a **POST request** to `/shop/login` using **Basic Authentication**.
 2. If the credentials are valid, a **JWT token** will be generated and returned.
-3. The generated JWT token must be included as a `Bearer` token in the `Authorization` header to access protected endpoints such as `/shop/items` and `/shop/users`.
+3. The generated JWT token must be included as a `Bearer` token in the `Authorization` header to access protected endpoints such as `/shop/items/**` and `/shop/users/**`.
 4. The JWT token will expire after **10 minutes** (`admin.jwt.claim.expiration.ms=600000`).
 5. Once the JWT token expires, the admin will need to send another **POST request** to `/shop/login` with **Basic Authentication** to obtain a new JWT token.
+6. **GET requests** to `/shop/items/<ITEM_ID>` will remain publicly accessible and will not require authentication.

 ---